dangalansky/Javascript-Notes/README.md

 # Javascript-Notes
-Personal notes from my discovery of javascript
+Personal notes from my discovery of javascript.

+All notes are taken from London App Brewery's Webdevelopment Course.